osg-htc/technology/docs/documentation/publish-osg-pages.md

     For example, links should be of the form `../software/development-process.md` instead of `/software/development-process`.

+-   Push your changes to your fork and [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 !!! tip "Previewing your pages with Docker"

     If you would like to ensure the correctness of your fixes, run the following command: